arangodb/docs-hugo/site/content/3.12/develop/operational-factors.md

   or break the performance of your application
 archetype: default
 ---
-Designing the data model of your application is a crucial task that can make or break the performance of your application.
 A well-designed data model allows you to write efficient AQL queries, increase throughput of CRUD operations, and makes sure your data is distributed in the most effective way.

 Whether you design a new application with ArangoDB or port an existing one to use ArangoDB, you should always analyze the (expected) data access patterns of